lizargall/lizargall/website/docs/aria_docs/intro.md

 Project Aria is a research platform designed to accelerate egocentric (from a human perspective) AI research.
 Project Aria data, tooling and resources helps advance research around the world in areas such as computer vision, robotics, and contextual AI.

-Many of the world’s leading research communities will need to collectively work together to solve big challenges in these fields.
+Many of the world’s leading research communities will need to collectively work together to solve the significant challenges in these fields.
 To support these efforts, Project Aria provides Open Science Initiatives (OSI) and the Aria Research Kit (ARK).

 ![Visualization of Nymeria data using Aria Data Explorer](/img/aria_docs/nymeria_explorer.png) **Figure 1:** *Visualization from the Nymeria open dataset*